venbadya9/NYTimes/README.md

 # NYTimes

 An application to view all latest atricles in the city of NewYork with the publisher name and published dates.
+Navigation to details of article upon selecting a particular article.